 Ready for the Monkey’s Dynasty?

-*Note: We are welcoming our new contributor Mark who is making his CPBL STATS debut.
-Mark is fan of the CPBL and currently studying at the City University of Hong Kong.
+Note: We are welcoming our new contributor Mark who is making his CPBL STATS debut.
+Mark is fan of the CPBL and currently studying in Hong Kong.

 Unlike Major League Baseball, the CPBL does not involve much trades.
 None of the CPBL teams had traded a single player nor cash to another team in the last five years.
 The previous trade occurred when the Uni-Lions shipped 蔡璟豪 (Tsai Ching-Hao) to Lamigo Monkeys for 林家瑋 (Lin Chia-Wei) in 2013, which both announced retirement back in 2016 and 2017.